jrosen48/prcr/README.md

 # prcr
 `R` package for person-centered analysis.

-This package is incomplete and is presently being developed.

 To install it, you can use the `devtools` package and the function `devtools::install_github("jrosen48/prcr")`.

 This package is organized around four functions: